kai-li-1994/garment-variant-dataset/README.md

 The repository is intended to support:

 - automated textile sorting research;
-- textile preprocessing and feedstock-preparation analysis;
+- textile pre-processing and feedstock-preparation analysis;
 - garment-level fibre composition analysis;
 - analysis of garment components, linings, trims, and secondary structures;
 - fibre-to-fibre recycling-barrier assessment;
 - reproducible use of retailer web data for textile circularity research.

-The GitHub repository provides the maintained documentation and preprocessing workflow.
+The GitHub repository provides the maintained documentation and dataset-construction workflow.
 The complete archived dataset release is provided on Zenodo.
 This project is **not** a redistribution or mirror of retailer webpages.

 ## Data source and accessibility